Byzantine literature: Cretan popular poetry

-The legacy of Byzantine literature
+Legacy

 The Roman supremacy in governmental life did not disappear.
 The subjection of the Church to the power of the State led to a governmental ecclesiasticism, causing friction with Roman Catholic Church, which had remained relatively independent.

 Greek eventually overtook Latin as the official language of the government, the "Novellae" of Justinian I being the last Latin monument.
 As early as the 7th century Greek language had made great progress, and by the 11th Greek was supreme, though it never supplanted the numerous other languages of the empire.

 The Eastern Roman Empire divided European civilization into two parts: one Romance and Germanic, the other Greek and Slavic.
 These cultures differed ethnographically, linguistically, ecclesiastically, and historically.
 Imperial Russia, the Balkans, and Ottoman Empire were the direct heirs of Byzantine civilization; the first two particularly in ecclesiastical, political, and cultural respects (through the translation and adaptation of sacred, historical, and popular literature); the third in respect to civil government.

 Indirectly, the Empire protected western Europe for centuries from war, fighting off various invaders and migratory populations.
 Byzantium was also a treasury of ancient Greek literature.
 During the Middle Ages, until the capture of the Constantinople, the West was acquainted only with Roman literature.
 Greek antiquity was first carried to Italy by the treasures brought by fugitive Greek humanists, many of whom were delegates at the Council of Florence from 1431 to 1449.

 Byzantine culture had a direct influence upon southern and central Europe in church music and church poetry, though this was only in the very early period (until the 7th century).

 Digenes Akritas (Διγενῆς Ἀκρίτας) is the most famous of the Acritic songs and is often regarded as the only surviving epic poem from the Byzantine Empire.
 It is considered by some to signal the beginnings of modern Greek literature.

 Byzantine culture had a definite impact upon the Near East, especially upon the Persians, and the Arabs.